 6. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about climate change and health impacts?
 2 Yes, all affiliated hospitals have accessible educational materials for patients.
 1 Some affiliated hospitals have accessible educational materials for patients.
 0 No affiliated hospitals have accessible educational materials for patients.
-Score explanation: No such educational materials were found from either Einstein or affiliated hospitals.
+Score explanation: It does not appear that hospitals associated with Glasgow Medical School have accessible educational materials for patients on climate change and health impacts.